 You typically won’t be charged with possession of a controlled substance under Florida law if you have a prescription for any of the drugs listed above.
 However, larger quantities will be pursued as a felony offense in most cases.

-If you have been arrested for possession of any of these drugs, call an attorney from our firm today.
+If you have been arrested for possession of any of these drugs, call a Sarasota drug lawyer from our firm today.
 We can get you the legal help you will need to fight these charges.

 Penalties for Purchase of Illegal Drug Possession Over 10 Grams